legault/emacs/README.md

 Newcomers to Emacs should know that Emacs has important defaults for the keybindings C-c, C-x, and C-v.
 Thus, they do not COPY, CUT, and PASTE, as is common outside of Emacs.
 This can be changed manually in your initialization file or by turning on CUA-mode.

+## Customizing your experience

+The second strength of Emacs is its customizability.
+Usually the first thing people customize is the initialization file `init.el` (sometimes called the "dot" file), which exists in various forms across platforms.

+In Linux, this file is usually found in the folder ~/.emacs.d.

+In OSX and Windows, this file is usually called `.emacs` and may reside in a number of places.
+The simplest way to locate (or create) the file is to type `C-x, C-f ~/.emacs`.

+I have included a simple initilization file above to get started.

 ## Packages worth considering

 Emacs has many packages, most of which can be downloaded from melpa.org or using `M-x package-install`.
 Some useful packages include: